stamp duty cut tax changes

 When selling an asset, capital gains tax (CGT) might be payable on any profits made, with the exception of it being your main residential property.
 For property investors and those who own more than one home, there might be a bill to pay, and this will depend on a person’s total UK income and chargeable gains for the year.

-A number of exemptions and tax reliefs also apply, so it is important to get advice from an accountant or tax adviser, or refer to the government’s website for further clarification on how much you might owe.
+A number of exemptions and tax reliefs also apply, so it is important to get advice from an accountant or tax advisor, or refer to the government’s website for further clarification on how much you might owe.

-buy-to-let mortgage rates mortgages
+buy-to-let mortgage rates mortgages mortgage market

 Income tax

-For landlords and property investors, you need to register your profits on a self-assessment tax return with HMRC, with different ways to register depending on whether you are self-employed or a sole trader, not self-employed, or a member of a partnership.
+For landlords and property investors, you need to register your profits on a self-assessment tax return to HMRC, with different ways to register depending on whether you are self-employed or a sole trader, not self-employed, or a member of a partnership.
 Non-UK residents must also pay income tax on any UK earnings from rental income.

 tax